Configuration

 The result list provides a filtering function which helps with finding particular directories.
 The filter does NOT have an effect backup itself when MAGS is run.
 It merely helps with finding particular directories in the list.

-Adjusting Scan Depths with MAGS is crucial for the overall optimization you can achieve compared with a regular SPECTRUM PROTECT backup of your backup source.
+Adjusting Scan Depths with MAGS is crucial for the overall optimization you can achieve compared with a regular STORAGE PROTECT backup of your backup source.
 In theory, more jobs should lead to more parallelism and thus faster backups.
-However, each and every of the jobs MAGS finds while scanning a file system will require their own SPECTRUM PROTECT session.
-For establishing a session, there is a certain overhead involved for authenticating the SPECTRUM PROTECT client with the server, determining what to backup, extracting meta-data for files already stored in SPECTRUM PROTECT etc. These can add several seconds of overhead for each session which can, in extreme cases, slow the entire process down so much that MAGS could even be slower than a regular SPECTRUM PROTECT backup.
+However, each and every of the jobs MAGS finds while scanning a file system will require their own STORAGE PROTECT session.
+For establishing a session, there is a certain overhead involved for authenticating the STORAGE PROTECT client with the server, determining what to backup, extracting meta-data for files already stored in STORAGE PROTECT etc. These can add several seconds of overhead for each session which can, in extreme cases, slow the entire process down so much that MAGS could even be slower than a regular STORAGE PROTECT backup.
 In order to avoid such issues, you should adjust the overall scan depth and scan depths for individual directories in a way that the number of jobs is related to the number of files at a roughly 1:50,000 ratio.
 That means: For a file system with 50 million files, you’ll probably see the best results if the overall number of jobs created by MAGS is on the order of about 1,000.
-Depending on data structure, SPECTRUM PROTECT database performance, network latency and other factors, even 10,000 jobs for 50,000,000 files may be ok.
+Depending on data structure, STORAGE PROTECT database performance, network latency and other factors, even 10,000 jobs for 50,000,000 files may be ok.
 In other environments, the optimum performance may be achieved with 500 jobs for 500,000,000 files.
 If in doubt, it is certainly better to start with fewer jobs (smaller scan depths) rather than too many.

 ../_images/image028.png